Undergraduate Course Approval Process

 In coordination with the Registrar’s Office Key Dates and Deadlines for Class Scheduling, the Curriculum Office sets course approval deadlines for the academic year.
 These deadlines apply to all curriculum proposals, including new courses and modifications, new distribution requests, R&E proposals, new programs, and modifications to existing majors and minors.
 Please note: A syllabus is required for all new courses and/or distribution requests.
 Incomplete proposals will not be forwarded to the Curriculum Committee for review.
 Some requests may be deferred until the next meeting, so we recommend proposals be submitted earlier than the final deadline.

 All curricular proposals should be submitted electronically to JoAnn Peraino at firstname.lastname@example.org along with an optional hard copy via campus mail.
-To request only a few changes to existing programs, departments may submit a brief memo listing the modifications and effective term.
-Click on the links below to download the appropriate proposal form.
 For programs that incorporate courses offered by other academic units, email the proposal to all other departments and request the approval of the other unit’s chair or curriculum committee.
 “Approval” is intended to indicate that the chair and faculty discussed the proposal and agreed with two issues: 1) the courses will be offered on a regular basis; and 2) additional enrollment will not have a negative impact on concentrators.
 When proposals are submitted, please forward all responses in one batch.

-All new academic programs must be approved by the Presidents Council, comprised of Academic Affairs Officers representing public universities in the Big Ten.
+All new majors must be approved by the Presidents Council, comprised of Academic Affairs Officers representing public universities in the Big Ten.
 The council reviews new programs to prevent unnecessary duplication and assure high standards of quality.
 Proposals are expected to address the issues of need, adequacy of resources, and academic quality.
 The Presidents Council meets only four times a year, so it is critical to submit proposals by the deadlines (see Office of the Provost for annual meeting dates and deadlines).
 The Registrar’s Office waits to create codes in MPathways until they have been approved by the President’s Council.
-One of the primary goals of the LSA Curriculum Committee is to facilitate new and innovative courses.

 LSA Faculty & Staff